felipemarinho97/pausarr/README.md

 ## How It Works
 `pausarr` connects to your qBittorrent instance and periodically checks all uploading torrents.
 If a torrent exceeds the configured maximum ratio or maximum seeding duration, and does not have the `no-pause` tag, it will be paused.
 Torrents from private trackers can be excluded from pausing.

+## Tag Exclusion
+Torrents tagged with `no-pause` will be ignored by the automation and will not be paused, regardless of their ratio or seed time.

 ## Environment Variables
 The application is configured via environment variables.
 These can be set in your `.env` file or directly in your Docker configuration.